ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 ### Performance

-As mentioned in the "Risks" section, the biggest challenge from the performance standpoint is the representation of large number of datapoints and interacting with these datapoints in the browser.
+As mentioned in the "Risks" section, the biggest challenge from the performance standpoint is the representation of large number of data points and interacting with these data points in the browser.
-Currently the only thing we would like to achieve is to measure (benchmark) the time it takes a `nimble-wafer-map` component to be loaded with various number of datapoints.
+Currently the only thing we would like to achieve is to measure (benchmark) the time it takes a `nimble-wafer-map` component to be loaded with various number of data points.
 Initially this could be a manual benchmark on a demo site hosted within the repository.
 Longer term we may automate and trend this by including benchmarking on the PR build.

 During these manual benchmark runs we would like to obtain more details on:
 "How much time it takes to render a `nimble-wafer-map` component with":